TheMadbhai/Asnora/README.md

 ## 👥 Team

-Built with ❤️ using n8n + OpenAI | Team EduGenie
+Built with ❤️ using n8n + OpenAI | Team Asnora